spaik11/war-game/README.md

    - Using a familiar framework would've given me more time to focus on user experience.

 3. Testing
-   - Due to the time constraint, I did not implement a setup and teardown situation for
+   - Due to the time constraint, I did not implement a setup and teardown situation for my add user test.
+   - Also, I would have wanted to incorporate more tests.

 ## What I Learned

 I took a risk of learning Python and FastAPI for my language/framework.
 It took a lot of time reading documentation and learning different nuances from JavaScript/Node.js.
 It was also my first time taking a deep dive into Docker as well.

-Getting a FastAPI server up and running was extremely easy.
+I did trade off user experience but I am extremely happy to have learned all these new technologies and showcase my skill to learn something new and to be able to implement it.